OutlierVentures/verify-local-bitcoin-node/README.md

 * Bitcoin Core
 * `ufw` firewall
 * Root access to the machine
-* A source node running Bitcoin Core on the same IPv4 LAN subnet as the verifier node
+* A source node on the same IPv4 LAN subnet as the verifier node running some Bitcoin node software

 ## Warning